Estonian Navy: Foundation

 The Merevägi was founded on November 21, 1918.
-The foundation and development of the Estonian Navy rely greatly on the Royal Navy which operated in the Gulf of Finland as an ally to Estonia during the Estonian War of Independence.
-The first Estonian navy warships were the destroyers Lennuk and Wambola and were gifts from the UK's Royal Navy after they had been captured from the Russian Baltic Fleet in 1919.
+The foundation and development of the Estonian Navy relied greatly on the Royal Navy which operated in the Gulf of Finland as an ally to Estonia during the Estonian War of Independence.
+The first Estonian Navy warships were the destroyers Lennuk and Wambola and were gifts from the UK's Royal Navy after they had been captured from the Russian Baltic Fleet in 1919.

 Marine Infantry

-The Meredessantpataljon was a short-lived marine infantry - Naval landing battalion of the Estonian Defence Forces subject to the Estonian Navy.
+The Meredessantpataljon was a short-lived (formed and disbanded during 1919) marine infantry - Naval landing battalion of the Estonian Defence Forces subject to the Estonian Navy.
 The battalion was created from the crews of the Estonian surface warships and was based in Tallinn.

 Coastal batteries

 Since the end of the 19th century, the Russian Empire began to build coastal fortresses and naval strongholds in Estonia which was annexed to the empire after the Great Northern War in 1721.
 Tallinn, having been historically an important trading center between the East and the West, became one of the main naval bases of the Imperial Russian Baltic Fleet.
 A systematic coastal defence network and naval gun installations were ordered, and the construction works began at the end of the 1890s.

 During the Estonian War of Independence and after the Treaty of Tartu the Estonian Navy began to rebuild and develop the coastal defence network.
 From 1918 to 1940 Estonia invested millions of kroons into the renovation and development of coastal defences.
 By 1939 the coastal batteries presented a considerable naval force and were considered among the Estonian Navy elite forces.
-During World War II and later the Soviet occupation of Estonia, little has remained of the former coastal defence lines and fortifications.
+After World War II and later the Soviet occupation of Estonia, little has remained of the former coastal defence lines and fortifications.
 Today some buildings and firing positions can be seen at various places of which the best-preserved ones are located on the island of Aegna.